 Remember, when it comes to kilowatts, always multiply it by 1,000 to get the total watts.
 This comes in handy when trying to figure out how much power 12kW systems or larger produce.

 However, the actual amount of energy produced is dependent on a few very important factors.
 So, how much does a 10kW solar system produce?
 It depends on where you live and the amount of sun you get over a 24-hour day.

 For example, areas that receive longer periods of direct sunlight produce more electricity than areas with less sunlight due to increased cloud cover and other weather conditions.

 Your location is the most important factor to consider when deciding on what system will work for you.
 Additionally, seasons and high overlying trees will also affect the overall energy production.

-If you’re having trouble finding a solar system that works for you, then you should visit Shop Solar Kits and take advantage of our custom solar solution option, which will determine the best system dependent on your electrical needs.
+If you’re having trouble finding a solar system that works for you, then you should visit our kit recommender page and take advantage of our custom solar solution quote, which will determine the best system dependent on your electrical needs.

 How Many Solar Panels for a 10kW System

 Generally, it takes 27 to 35 solar panels for your 10kW solar system to function at full capacity.
 However, the number of panels associated with 10kW solar systems depends on the wattage of each panel.

 If you install an array of panels to your roof, each with an individual wattage of 400, then you need approximately 25 panels to allow your 10kW to reach its full energy potential.